 What Do We Get Out of This Case

 Not much.
-The law is what we thought it was in spite of some nice hustle by the plaintiff’s lead paint lawyers.
+The law is what we thought it was despite some nice hustle by the plaintiff’s lead paint lawyers.

-To get around this cap on the verdict, you have to put on an economist, supported by a doctor, who can set out the child’s economic losses over the course of the rest of their lives.
+To get around this cap on the verdict, put on an economist, supported by a doctor, who can set out the child’s economic losses over the course of the rest of their lives.
 This is like shooting fish in a barrel in lead paint cases.

-Of course, the child is going to lose income over the course of their lives with a serious brain injury.
+The child will lose income over the course of their lives with a serious brain injury.
 But it is amazing how many lawyers do not do it right or even at all.
 When I was defending lead paint cases in the 90s, no one was bringing economic damages cases.
 Eventually, the plaintiffs’ lawyer figured it out.